mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 ![chart](/public/chart.jpg)

 #### Conclusion
-Today we talked about *Shape* API which we have in *SwiftUI*.
+Today we talked about *Shape* API which we have in SwiftUI.
 We also build *BarChart* experience by using ready to use *Capsule* and *Circle* shapes.
 We made our chart accessible by providing labels and values for our bars.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!